British credit crisis of 1772–1773: Effects on the American Colonies

 In May 1773, Parliament imposed a three pence tax for each pound of tea sold and allowed the firm to sell directly through its own agents.
 The Tea Act reduced the price of tea and enabled the East India Company's monopoly over the colonial tea market.
-Furious about how the British government and the East India Company controlled the colonial tea trade, citizens in Charleston, Philadelphia, New York and Boston rejected the imported tea, and these protests eventually led to the Boston Tea Party in December 1773.
+In response, colonists in Charleston, Philadelphia, New York and Boston rejected the imported tea, and these protests eventually led to the Boston Tea Party in December 1773.
 Bills of exchange had become so scarce by December 1773 that all of the dollars and heavy gold had been sent to Great Britain for remittance.
-The crisis worsened the relationship of the North American colonies and Britain after the British introduced controversial legislation for the colonies in an attempt to remedy the crisis, which made the crisis one of the causes of the American Revolutionary War.

-However, the consensus view among modern economic historians and economists is that the debts by colonists to British merchants were not a major cause of the American Revolution.
+The crisis worsened the relationship between Britain and its North American colonies, as Parliament introduced controversial legislation regarding the colonies in an attempt to remedy the crisis, which played a major role in the outbreak of the American War of Independence.
+However, the consensus view among modern economic historians and economists is that the debts by American colonists to British merchants were not a major cause of the conflict.
 In 1995, a random survey of 178 members of the Economic History Association found that 92% of economists and 74% of historians disagreed with the statement, "The debts owed by colonists to British merchants and other private citizens constituted one of the most powerful causes leading to the Revolution."